medikoo/es5-ext/README.md

 As with native ones most methods are generic and can be run on any object.
 In more detail:

-* `Array.prototype` and `Object.prototype` methods can be run on any object (any not null or undefined value),
+* `Array.prototype` and `Object.prototype` methods can be run on any object (any value that's neither null nor undefined),
 * `Date.prototype` methods should be called only on `Date` instances.
 * `Function.prototype` methods can be called on any callable objects (not necessarily functions)
 * `Number.prototype` & `String.prototype` methods can be called on any value, in
 case of Number it it’ll be degraded to number, in case of string it’ll be degraded to string.